maxtkc/mvths-wiki/docs/005-the-power-bus.rst

 TEACHER CHECK \_\_\_\_\_

 2. Add a couple of wires to bring power and ground to both sides of your board and confirm with a multimeter.
+One wire should connect the red bus on the top of your board to the red bus on the bottom.
+The other wire should connect the blue (ground) bus on the top of your board to the blue (ground) bus on the bottom of your board.

 TEACHER CHECK \_\_\_\_\_